christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 **1. Compute the hidden state at each time step**

+A recurrent net is a net that take its previous internal state and optionally an input to compute its new state :

 $$ h_t = \sigma(W_{hh} h_{t−1} + W_{xh} X_t) $$

 The $$ W_{xh} $$ is a kind of word embedding where the multiplication with the word one-hot encoding selects the vector representing the word in the embedding space (in this case it's a 7-dim space).
 Thanks to `nn.LookupTable`, you don't need to convert your words into one-hot encoding, you just provide the word index as input.

-This equation is implemened by the `nn.Reccurent` layer :
+In Torch RNN, this equation is implemened by the `nn.Reccurent` layer which output is the state :

 ```lua
 require 'rnn'